CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

 ## Key features

-* Audited against Findata requirements.
+* Audited against Findata regulation.

 * Accessible from any operating system (Mac, Linux or Windows) via web-browser (e.g., Google Chrome, Firefox) from the public internet (without the need of installing a client or using a VPN).